numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Discussion
 ----------

-There is a large space of possible implementations with many discussions in various places, as well as initial thoughts and design documents.
-These are listed in the discussion of NEP 40 and not repeated here for brevity.
+The space of possible implementations is large, and there exist many discussions, conceptions, and design documents.
+These are listed in NEP 40.

 References